Toroidal automorphic forms, Waldspurger periods and double Dirichlet series

 where $\mu$ is the M\"obius function.
 Let $\rho$ denote a character on the idele class group unramified outside $S$; this will be used later on to filter out principal ideals, which are the ones we are interested in.
 We define the double Dirichlet series as

 This is convergent for $\Re(s)$ and $\Re(w)$ sufficiently large (say, $\geq 1$).
-The following properties are proven in exactly the same way as in \cite{FHL} (The only difference to \cite{FHL}, which treats the case of twists by characters of higher order, is the set of functional equations, which here is of order 12 instead of 32, cf.\ \cite{FHL}, Remark 2.6.): \begin{enumerate} \item The function $Z_{\omega,\rho}(s,w)$ admits a meromorphic continuation to $\C^2$; \item The poles of $Z_{\omega,\rho}(s,w)$ are located on the union of the lines \item The residue $\lim\limits_{w \rightarrow 1} (w-1)Z_{\omega,\rho}(s,w)$ is computed as follows: \end{enumerate} Notice that the computation of this residue (as the limit at $w=1$) even makes sense when $s=1/2$ and $\rho=\omega^2=1$, so $L(\omega^2, 2s)$ itself has a simple pole.
-It indicates that $Z_{\omega,\rho}(s,w)$ acquires a higher order pole at $w=1$.
-(As in \cite{CFHsurvey}, 5.3.3, one may compute the principal part of $Z_{\omega,\rho}(\frac12,w)$ around $w=1$ --- there is a double pole --- but we will not need it here.)
+The following properties are proven in exactly the same way as in \cite{FHL} (The only difference to \cite{FHL}, which treats the case of twists by characters of higher order, is the set of functional equations, which here is of order 12 instead of 32, cf.\ \cite{FHL}, Remark 2.6.): \begin{enumerate} \item The function $Z_{\omega,\rho}(s,w)$ admits a meromorphic continuation to $\C^2$; \item The poles of $Z_{\omega,\rho}(s,w)$ are located on the union of the lines \item If $\rho \neq 1$, then $Z_{\omega,\rho}(s,w)$ is holomorphic at $w=1$; if $\rho=1$ and $s \neq 1/2$, $Z_{\omega,\rho}(s,w)$ has a simple pole at $w=1$.
+If $\rho=1$ and $s=\frac12$, $Z_{\omega,\rho}(s,w)$ has a double pole at $w=1$, and $L_S(\omega^2,2s)$ has a simple pole.
+We have \end{enumerate} (cf.\ \cite{CFHsurvey}, Section 5; see also Section 5.3 in \emph{loc.\ cit.} for a computation of the principal part of $Z_{\omega,\rho}(s,w)$ around $w=1$, which we will not need here.)

 Let denote the modified double Dirichlet series, where we only sum over principal ideals $d$ (indicated by the fact that their class $[d]$ is trivial in $R_C$).
 Note that by plugging in the decomposition of the characteristic function of the class $[0]$ as $h_C^{-1} \sum\limits_{\rho \in \hat{R_C}} \rho$, we find